derek1906/PyWebsocket/readme.md

 - Without gzipping the content, serving a relatively big single-page application is reasonably fast given that the server can handle multiple requests at the same time.

+### Caveats
+In no way the HTTP/WebSocket server is complete or secure.
+Things that it does not support:

+- Almost all headers such as `Cookies` and `Expect` are not supported.
+The only headers it supports are `Connection`, `Upgrade`, and `Sec-WebSocket-Key` which are necessary for upgrading protocol to the WebSocket protocol.

+- Content and payloads are not compressed.